Kartikk-26/E-Commerce-Project/README.md

    npm install
    ```
 4. **Configure environment variables**:
-   Create a `.env` file in the project root and add the following variables:
+   Create a `.env` file in the project root and add:
    ```env
    MONGO_URI=your_mongodb_uri
    JWT_SECRET=your_jwt_secret